shirotech/webpack-cdn-plugin/README.md

 The name of the module you want to externalize

+`cdn`:`string`

+If the name from the CDN resource is different from npm, you can override with this i.e. `moment` is `moment.js` on cdnjs

 `var`:`string` (optional)

 A variable that will be assigned to the module in global scope, webpack requires this.
 If not supplied than it will be the same as the name.